geko1981/FakeItEasy/Specifying-return-values.md

 ```
 The type of the `Func` sent to `ReturnsLazily` isn't checked at compile time, but any mismatch should trigger a helpful error message.

-If more advanced decision-making is required, or the method has more than 4 parameters, or has [[out or ref parameters|Specifying out and ref parameters]], the convenience methods won't work.
+If more advanced decision-making is required, or the method has more than 4 parameters, or has [[out or ref parameters|Assigning out and ref parameters]], the convenience methods won't work.
 Use the variant that takes an `IFakeObjectCall` instead:

 ```charp
 A.CallTo(objectCall => fakeShop.SomeCall(…)